markraud/orm-ecommerce-back-end/README.md

 ## Usage

 Run 'npm start' from the terminal.
 This is a script that will run 'node server.js'.
+You should see 'App listening on port 3001!'.
+See video for usage demonstration.

+NOTE\*\*\* The product put route that was provided in the develop folder is throwing an error in Insomnia but it completes the update to the database.
+I'm not sure why there is an error.

 ## License